Coboundaries and eigenvalues of finitary S-adic systems

 Some results concerning sequences of constant-length substitutions exist in the finite rank literature, namely, work by Mentzen in \cite{Mentzen:1991}, who shows that {\em uniform exact} finite rank systems have only rational measurable eigenfunctions; see Section \ref{measurable} for the relevant definitions.
 Also, in the case where all the substitutions are proper, we can look at the literature concerning eigenvalues of {\em Toeplitz} shifts, given by Durand, Frank and Maass in \cite{Durand-Frank-Maass:2015}, with relevant results also in \cite{CDHM:2003} and \cite{Bressaud-Durand-Maass:2005}.
-The results in the latter works intersect ours in the family of Toeplitz shifts; see Section \ref{Toeplitz-S-adic} for definitions and a comparison of our results to these aforementioned works.
+The results in the latter works for constant length $S$-adic shifts intersect ours in the family of Toeplitz shifts; see Section \ref{Toeplitz-S-adic} for definitions and a comparison of our results to these aforementioned works.
 We also give in Theorem \ref{thm:discrete-spectrum} a generalisation of a result of Kamae, and Dekking \cite{Kamae:1972, Dekking:1977}, which gives broad conditions that ensure that a constant-length $S$-adic system is Toeplitz.

-We illustrate our work with the running Example \ref{ex:first}, which gives an example of a finitary $S$-adic shift which is not linearly recurrent, and whose spectrum can be explicitly described using our methods.
+We illustrate our work with the running Example \ref{ex:first}, which gives an example of a finitary strongly primitive and non-proper $S$-adic shift which is not linearly recurrent, and whose spectrum can be explicitly described using our methods.
 This example is from Durand's work \cite{Durand:00a, Durand:00b}.